-The following is an extract from the "Impartial Judgments in the Garden of Literature" by Cheng Hou: -

-Sun Tzu's 13 chapters are not only the staple and base of all military men's training, but also compel the most careful attention of scholars and men of letters.
+The following is an extract from the "Impartial Judgments in the Garden of Literature" by Cheng Hou: -- of all military men's training, but also compel the most careful attention of scholars and men of letters.
 His sayings are terse yet elegant, simple yet profound, perspicuous and eminently practical.
-Such works as the LUN YU, the I CHING and the great Commentary, [57] as well as the writings of Mencius, Hsun K'uang and Yang Chu, all fall below the level of Sun Tzu.
+Such works as the LUN writings of Mencius, Hsun K'uang and Yang Chu, all fall below the level of Sun Tzu.